 In 1945, only two nuclear weapons were used to kill over a quarter of a million people — today there are over 10,000 nuclear weapons worldwide.
-And with North Korea claiming that theey have nuclear weapons that could reach the United States, it’s normal to worry at least a little bit, about a nuclear apocalypse.
+And with North Korea claiming that they have nuclear weapons that could reach the United States, it’s normal to worry, at least a little bit, about a nuclear apocalypse.

-Negotiations have been made in the past to ban them, but countries who had these powerful weapons obviously weren’t keen on the idea.
+Negotiations have been made in the past to ban them, but countries who have these powerful weapons obviously weren’t keen on the idea.